plone/training/roadmap.rst

 Todo
 ----

-Todos are managed as issues in the `github-reposiory <https://github.com/plone/training/issues>`_
+Todos are managed as issues in the `github-repository <https://github.com/plone/training/issues>`_

 - [ ] Change license to http://creativecommons.org/licenses/by/4.0/
 - [ ] Move documentation to https://github.com/plone/training